Herbert Reginald Vyvyan: Devon Constabulary

 On retirement from the Army in 1903, Vyvyan was appointed Superintendent of the Devon Constabulary, Cullompton Division, a post he held until 1907.
 Upon the retirement of Chief Constable F. R. C. Coleridge in that year, Vyvyan was promoted to Chief Constable.

-In 1928, for services to the police, he was appointed an OBE.
+In 1928, for services to the police, he was appointed an Officer of the Order of the British Empire (OBE).

 He retired from the police on 1 April 1931 and was succeeded by Lyndon Henry Morris.

 Later activities & death

-In 1938 Vyvyan married Emmeline Mabel Carlyon, the widow of Lieutenant-Colonel A. F. Carlyon R.A.M.C.
-The ceremony was held at the British Consulate in Alexandria, Egypt and she was his 2nd wife.
+In 1938 Vyvyan married as his 2nd wife Emmeline Mabel Carlyon, the widow of Lieutenant-Colonel A. F. Carlyon, R.A.M.C.
+The ceremony was held at the British Consulate in Alexandria, Egypt.

 Vyvyan died in a care home in Worthing, aged 87.
 He was the heir presumptive to his kinsman, Sir Richard Philip Vyvyan, 11th Baronet.